WarlockW/uer/Pretraining-model-examples.md

 ```
 [*csl_title_abstract.txt*](https://share.weiyun.com/LwuQwWVl) is a Chinese scientific literature corpus.
 The title and abstract sequences are separated by \t , which is the corpus format of *--target prefixlm* .
 We can pre-train prefix LM model through *--mask causal_with_prefix* and *--target prefixlm*.
 Notice that the model use the segment information to determine which part is prefix.
 Therefore we have to use *--embedding word_pos_seg*.

-The example of using Transformer encoder and CLS target for pre-training:
+The example of using Transformer encoder and classification (CLS) target for pre-training:
 ```
 python3 preprocess.py --corpus_path corpora/book_review_cls.txt --vocab_path models/google_zh_vocab.txt --dataset_path dataset.pt --processes_num 8 --target cls